-HARP 101 is a two-credit seminar course for firs semester new students in Harpur College during the fall semester.
+HARP 101 is a two-credit seminar course for new first semester freshman students in Harpur College during the fall semester.
 HARP 101 offers a blended course format which includes two primary components, one focusing on an interesting academic topic with the second component devoted to new student transition topics.
 Students are involved in discussions with a small group of other new students, a Harpur College faculty member, and professional staff member including a specific academic topic of interest (for example, one course may examine sustainable energy solutions while another may discuss the psychology behind relationships with others).
 The team teaching format and combined components of the course allow opportunities for students to explore campus resources, develop critical thinking and writing skills, and improve time management.
 HARP 101 fulfills the "W" General Education requirement.
 Multiple sections are offered each fall, each with a different academic course topic.
 To find specific topics, meeting times, and locations, visit the Schedule of Classes website.
-Note: Students cannot enroll in both HARP 101 and UNIV 180 (A-G) described above.
+Note: Students cannot enroll in both HARP 101 and UNIV 101 described above.

 Emerging Leaders Program